 None Shall Be Afraid Essay Contest Rules

-- Entries must be submitted in English, as a Word document, and be a maximum of 750 words in length.
+- Entries must be submitted in English, as a Word or Google doc, and be a maximum of 750 words in length.

 - The essay must be original, not already in the public domain and not previously published anywhere, either online or in print.